cssnr/stack-deploy-action/README.md

 | summary       |      -       | `true`                | Add Job Summary \*                       |

 **pass/ssh_key** - You must provide either a `pass` or `ssh_key`.

+**env_file** - Variables in this file are exported before stack deploy.
+To use a docker `env_file` specify it in your compose file and download it in a step before this step.

 **detach** - Set this to `false` to not exit immediately and wait for the services to converge.